 Avery has a strong commitment to understanding its ultimate end users, actively seeking product feedback and using consumer focus groups to drive product development initiatives.
-Furthermore, it leverages CCL Segment's applications and technology to deliver product innovation that aligns with consumer printable media trends.
+Furthermore, it leverages the wider Company's technology to deliver product innovation that aligns with consumer printable media trends.
 Avery has also invested in many direct-to-consumer businesses globally and encourages the cross-pollination of unique products and best practices.

 Checkpoint has always been an innovator in its industry, with a strong dedication to research and development activities.
-It was the pioneer of RF electronic-articlesurveillance hardware and consumables.
+It was the pioneer of RF electronic-article-surveillance hardware and consumables.
 Checkpoint has made further advances with the active enhancement and deployment of RFID solutions, including inventory management software, to the retail and apparel industries.

-Innovia maintains a world-class research and development centre specifically dedicated to the support of films for label and packaging applications.
+Innovia maintains a world-class research and development centre specifically dedicated to the support of films for label, security and packaging applications.
 The new discoveries and product enhancements generated from this centre are deployed globally, sometimes benefitting downstream businesses such as CCL Secure and CCL Label.

 The Company continues to invest time and capital to upgrade and expand its information technology systems and security.
 This investment is critical to keeping pace with customer requirements and in gaining or maintaining a competitive edge.
 Software packages are, in general, off-the-shelf systems customized to meet the needs of individual business locations.
-The CCL, Avery, Checkpoint and Innovia Segments communicate with many customers and suppliers electronically, particularly with regard to supply-chain-management solutions and when transferring and confirming design formats and colours.
+The CCL Segment, Avery, Checkpoint and Innovia communicate with many customers and suppliers electronically, particularly with regard to supply-chain-management solutions and when transferring and confirming design formats and colours.
 A core attribute of Avery's printable media products is the customized software to enable short-run digital printing in businesses and homes.
 Avery recognizes that it is critical to develop its software solutions to maintain its market-leading position with consumers.
-Avery launched WePrint[TM], expanding its direct-to-consumer software solutions, and acquired the e-commerce platforms of 13 companies over the past seven years, including E2N, CAM, STS, SOY, IDL, ID&C and InTouch, to leverage acquired digital printing software into the pre-existing Avery suite.
+Avery launched WePrintTM, expanding its direct-to-consumer software solutions, and acquired the e-commerce platforms of 16 companies over the past eight years, to leverage acquired digital printing software into the pre-existing Avery suite.

-Within the Avery Segment, most products are sold under the market-leading Avery brand and, with equal prominence in German-speaking countries, the Zweckform brand name.
+Avery products are most often sold under the market-leading Avery brand and, with equal prominence in German-speaking countries, the Zweckform brand name.
 Within the Checkpoint Segment, products are predominantly sold under the Checkpoint brand and, for retail merchandising products in Europe and Asia Pacific, the Meto brand.
 The Company recognizes that in order to maintain the pre-eminent positions for Avery, Zweckform, Checkpoint and Meto, it must continually invest in promoting these brands.
 Product quality, innovation and performance are recognized attributes for the success of these brands.